 Policy, Procedures, and Training

-We will also work with your organization to evaluate and develop a cybersecurity policy, procedures, and training that are appropriate for industrial control systems.
 We will work with your team to insure agreement across your organization, rollout, and adoption.
 The established policy, procedures, and training will drive security focused behaviors without compromising performance and connectivity.
 It will also establish a method for budgeting decisions, and accountability.

-Our services start with robust & secure industrial network design and migration planning.
 Design services are based on solid industrial control system network design with secure communication and reliability as defined in ISA/IEC 62443 and other standards as required by your industry or region of the world.
 Our design services focus on providing secure and reliable industrial networks including designs to implement SIEM and other cybersecurity monitoring like Nozomi Networks SCADAGuardian that will serve your business well with better visibility, secure remote connectivity, and less unexplained downtime.

 Industrial Control System protocols are modified Ethernet protocols.
 Many of those Ethernet protocols were created originally as serial communications before the wide spread use of Ethernet networking.
 They support proprietary inter-process communications and were originally built to provide reliable and deterministic communications long before routable protocols and Ethernet security was a consideration.